bkowalczyk21/engineering-portfolio/src/content/posts/2020-05-13-paper-boat.md

 ---
 template: blog-post
-title: Character design
+title: Vybe Social
 slug: /character-design
 date: 2020-05-23 23:40
-description: How to draw a character
+description: A revolutionary social media platform giving the user control of their feeds
-featuredImage: /assets/andrew-seaman-4fi_4q6_efm-unsplash.jpg
+featuredImage: /assets/vybe-profile.png
 ---

 In visual arts, a model sheet, also known as a character board, character sheet, character study or simply a study, is a document used to help standardize the appearance, poses, and gestures of a character in arts such as animation, comics, and video games.